dec1/openapi/readme.md

 ## Overview
 A minimal Kotlin (Ktor) http sever and python test client.
-The server uses [ktor-swagger-ui](https://github.com/SMILEY4/ktor-swagger-ui) to document the api withing the kotlin (routing) code.
-This allows it to server a swagger-ui documentation of the API.
+The server uses [ktor-swagger-ui](https://github.com/SMILEY4/ktor-swagger-ui) to document the api within the kotlin (routing) code.
+This allows it to serve both a [swagger-ui](./screenshot/swagger-ui.png) of the API, and a corresponding [openapi spec](./screenshot/openapi.png), as additional endpoints.
-It can also export corresponding [openapi spec](kotlin/src/main/resources/openapi/documentation.yaml) generated automatically from the server code via the intellij plugin. from the running server.

 The python client uses [schemathesis](https://schemathesis.readthedocs.io/en/) to test the api, trying to provoke a mismatch between the published openapi sepc and the actual running server